 Fighting Bribery Charges

 Bribery is often difficult to prosecute because it relies on a specific criminal intent.
-Since people rarely write a letter saying “here is the money I am bribing you with in exchange for you doing what I want,” it is often difficult to prove that someone wrongfully intended to influence an official.
-For example, if you operate a landscaping company and offered free services to a politician voting on an issue that could affect your business, it may look corrupt, but unless the prosecution can prove that you had a corrupt or wrongful intention in offering the free services, it may be difficult to secure a bribery conviction.
-After all, your Vista white collar crime attorney could just argue that you were simply trying to illustrate how the change in laws may affect your business.
-In many cases, these matters come down to the jury’s opinion of whether or not the defendant had a criminal intent.
+Since people rarely write a letter saying, “Here is the money I am bribing you with in exchange for you doing what I want,” it is often difficult to prove that someone wrongfully intended to influence another person.
+Many of these cases come down to the jurors’ opinions of whether or not the defendant had criminal intent.

-If you have been accused of accepting or making a bribe, please call (760) 643-4050 to schedule a free initial consultation with Vista bribery defense lawyer Peter M. Liss.
+If you have been accused of accepting or making a bribe in California, please call (760) 643-4050 to schedule a free initial consultation with defense attorney Peter M. Liss.